Person

 Overview

-Sustainable dairy farming requires healthy and productive dairy animals in the continuously changing dynamics of host-pathogen-environment interactions.
-So, there is no one perfect sustainable solution to keep dairy animals healthy and productive but an integrated multidisciplinary approach addressing health and welfare, nutrition, and management is required to ensure the continuity of sustainable, productive, and profitable dairy farming.
-Developing sustainable control tools that are easily adoptable by producers, such as effective vaccines is critically important.
-Effective vaccines reduce mastitis incidence and increase dairy productivity and profitability.
-Effective vaccines also reduce antibiotics usage in dairy farms, which in turn reduces the development of antimicrobial resistant bacteria.
-Currently, ongoing research projects in my lab include 1) developing effective vaccines for Staphylococcus aureusStreptococcus uberis, and Escherichia coli mastitis, 2) understanding molecular, genetic, and managemental factors responsible for the increased prevalence of antimicrobial resistance in dairy farms and developing alternatives to antibiotics for disease control and prevention, 3) monitoring prevalence of foodborne pathogens in dairy cattle farms and improving quick diagnostic tests and 4) understanding molecular mechanisms of pathogenesis of Mycoplasma bovis mastitis and identification of critical virulence factors
+Sustainable dairy farming requires healthy and productive dairy animals in continuously changing dynamics of host-pathogen-environment interactions.
+So, there is no one perfect sustainable solution to keep dairy animals healthy and productive, but an integrated multidisciplinary approach addressing the health and welfare, nutritional, and managemental needs is required.
+Developing sustainable control tools that are easily adoptable by producers, such as effective vaccines, and non-antimicrobial alternative disease control tools is critically important.
+Currently, ongoing research projects in my lab include 1) developing effective vaccines for major bacterial mastitis pathogens, 2) understanding molecular mechanisms of pathogenesis of Mycoplasma bovis mastitis and identification of critical virulence factors for potential use as vaccine targets, 3) understanding molecular, genetic, and managemental factors responsible for the increased prevalence of antimicrobial resistance and developing alternatives to antimicrobials for disease control and prevention and 4) monitoring prevalence of foodborne pathogens in dairy cattle farms and developing improved diagnostic tools and control measures.

 Vaccine for mastitis: https://utrf.tennessee.edu/utrf-inventor-spotlight-dr-oudessa-kerro-dego